MarTorrijos/Sprint_1_Review/README.md

 # Sprint 1 Review

-Collection of Exercises to Review Java Language Concepts from Sprint 1 at IT Academy
+Collection of exercises to review Java concepts from Sprint 1 at IT Academy

 ***